Personnel

 ENG1 Medical Fitness Certificate Confirms medical fitness for seafarer duties Held

-MSO Induction Maritime Security Officer Induction (IPM) IPM's own induction covering BMP5, RUF, escalation protocols, vessel integration Held
+MSO Induction Maritime Security Officer Induction (IPM) IPM's own induction covering BMP-MS, RUF, escalation protocols, vessel integration Held

 WHT Weapons Handling Test Formal assessment of weapons handling competency.
 Conducted at recruitment and at regular intervals thereafter Ongoing